- Docs

 Automations with Child Sites

-Parent site administrators can use the underscore folder to create automations that interact directly with child sites.
-An automation that moves or copies can use child site folders as the source, destination or both.
-Automations can create folders or delete files from folders on child sites.
+Parent Site Administrators use the underscore folder to create automations that interact directly with child sites.
+Each parent site automation that moves or copies can use child site folders as the source, destination or both.
+Automations on a parent site can create folders or delete files from folders on the parent site or any child sites.

-Parent site administrators can grant other parent site users or groups permissions to any paths within a child site, with all of the permissions options.
-They can also grant other special permissions to give a user or group the same access as a site administrator or read-only administrator of a child site.
+Parent Site Administrators can grant other parent site users or groups permissions to any paths within a child site, with all of the permissions options.

 Switching Web Sessions